Alternatives to studying abroad during the pandemic

 The bottom line

-While college experiences may not be what students expected due to the pandemic, there are things to do to make the best out of the current situation and prepare for when the country and the world regains some sort of normalcy.
-There are alternative options to traveling abroad, like virtual classes online that line up with a student’s major.
+While college experiences may not be what students expected due to the pandemic, there are things to do to make the best out of the current situation and prepare for when the country and the world regain some sort of normalcy.
+There are alternative options to studying abroad, like virtual classes online that line up with a student’s major.

 Virtual tours of museums and national parks allow students to feel immersed in the culture of a foreign land without actually being there.
 And, spending time in the field that is relevant to school work, can make being stuck at home a little more bearable until traveling to study abroad opens up.